 A and the destination location is the regional distribution center (RDC)

 The two rebalancing requests proposed by the tool are for parts having unit cost of 75 and 300, therefore more than parameter REBALANCING_PART_COST_THRESHOLD value (All-surface tennis shoes, Novak racket).

 The two rebalancing requests proposed by the tool are for a total cost of 1425 and 34200, therefore more than parameter REBALANCING_TOTAL_COST_THRESHOLD value.

 Important: The quantity of a rebalancing request is equal to (onhand - safety stock - reorder quantity) but a rebalancing request will only be generated if onhand >= safety stock + reorder quantity + burnout quantity.

 For the generated rebalancing requests, here is quick summary of the inventory planning solver :

-Let’s take the Novak racket for instance, the monthly forecast is 35, therefore the burnout quantity is equal to 35*3 = 105.
+Let’s take the Novak racket for instance, the monthly forecast for the next 90 days is 35+36+38=109 which is equal to the burnout quantity.

 The rebalancing request will only be triggered if onhand >= safety stock + reorder quantity + burnout quantity = 1 + 35 + 109 = 145.